 - using Standard English confidently in their own writing and speech

-- discussing reading, writing and spoken language with precise and confidence use of linguistic and literary terminology (higher level skill).
+- discussing reading, writing and spoken language with precise and confidence use of linguistic and literary terminology (Higher study).

 2. Personal Growth